OsamaAbuReesh/real-time-twitter-analytics/README.md

 ### **7. Visualize Data in Kibana**

 1. Open Kibana in your browser (default: `http://localhost:5601`).
-2. Create an index pattern for the Elasticsearch index (e.g., `tweets-index`).
+2. Create an index pattern for the Elasticsearch index (e.g., `tweets_analysis_000`).
 3. Build visualizations and dashboards:
-   -**Global Tweet Activity (Map)**:Displays geospatial distribution of tweets using a world map.
-   -**Tweet Activity Over Time**:A line chart showing tweet frequency over time for specific periods

    - **Sentiment Analysis**: Pie chart showing sentiment distribution.
+   - **Global Tweet Activity (Map)**: Displays geospatial distribution of tweets using a world map.
+   - **Tweet Activity Over Time**: A line chart showing tweet frequency over time for specific periods
    - **Hourly Tweet Activity**:A bar chart visualizing tweet activity distributed by hours of the day.
    - **Sentiment Distribution**:A bar chart representing the proportion of positive, negative, and neutral tweets.
    - **Influential Users**:Shows the count of tweets by whether the user is influential.